Connect with others who understand.

 People with hemophilia may consider getting a tattoo instead of other forms of medical alert identification.
 Although this may sound like a good idea, it’s not necessarily your best option.

 Emergency responders usually look for medical alerts as jewelry or a paper card in the person’s wallet.
-They may miss a tattoo that’s covered by the person’s clothing, and if they find it, they may not be able to verify that it’s a trustworthy source of information because it isn’t signed by a health care provider.
+They may miss a tattoo that’s covered by the person’s clothing, and if they find it, they may not be able to verify that it’s a trustworthy source of information because it isn’t signed by a healthcare provider.
 Choosing a more traditional medical alert product, such as a bracelet or wallet card, may be more effective in an emergency.

 If you want a tattoo as a form of self-expression, you should consider some suitable alternatives first.
 For instance, temporary tattoos can be drawn, painted, or airbrushed onto the skin with no added risk of bleeding.